+All these rates shall be as per rates provided by JPC.

-17.8.5 In case an IPC relates to a month which is within 3 (three) months from the Base Date, no price adjustment shall be applicable.
+17.8.5 In case an IPC relates to a month which is within 3 (three) months from the Base Month, no price adjustment shall be applicable.

 17.9 Restrictions on price adjustment